timebertt/masters-thesis-controller-sharding/content/30-related-work.md

 ![Study project memory usage by pod [@studyproject]](../assets/study-project-memory.pdf){#fig:study-project-memory}

-## knative
+## Knative

+Knative is a platform for running serverless and event-driven workloads on Kubernetes.
+Users package their applications as container images and deploy them without managing infrastructure, networking, autoscaling, revision tracking, and other cross-cutting concerns [@knative].

-In knative [@knative], controllers also use leader election but not for global locking[^knative-issue].
+In Knative, controllers also use leader election but not for global locking[^knative-issue].
 Instead, the controllers perform leader election per reconciler[^reconciler] and bucket.
 When running multiple instances of the controllers, each instance might acquire a subset of all leases and run only the corresponding reconcilers.
-Some of knative's reconcilers are leader-aware and run in all instances but behave differently according to the leadership status.
+Some of Knative's reconcilers are leader-aware and run in all instances but behave differently according to the leadership status.
 For example, the webhook components also use reconcilers for building up indices.
 The reconcilers also run in non-leader instances but only perform writing actions in the leader instance.
 Additionally, the keys of all objects are split into a configurable number of buckets.